paul-hammant/tbd/content/branch-for-release/index.md

 {{< note title="CD teams do not do release branches" >}}
-High throughput, [Continuous Delivery](/continuous-delivery/) teams can ignore this - if they had a lemon in production, they choose a roll-forward strategy for solving it, meaning the fix for a bug is in trunk, and the release is from trunk.
+High throughput, [Continuous Delivery](/continuous-delivery/) teams can ignore this - if they had a lemon in production, they choose a roll-forward strategy for solving it, meaning the fix for a bug is in the trunk, and the release to production is from the trunk.
 {{< /note >}}

 ## Who's committing where?